Walters' handling of competitive federal grants rears its head in Common Education appropriations

 Without access to department documentation, she estimated that between $35 million and $40 million of that money is unspent, and she said that if those grant programs are not fully completed, some federal agencies likely will demand repayment of the grants in full.

-On Tuesday, McBride claimed to his fellow lawmakers that he has obtained proof that no new or grant renewal applications have been submitted in 2023.
+On Tuesday, McBride told his fellow lawmakers that he has obtained proof that no new or grant renewal applications have been submitted in 2023.

 “We've determined that they (grants) haven't been applied for — not any of the competitive grants we had under (Walters’ predecessor) Joy Hofmeister.”